-The Master of Science Communication is a postgraduate coursework degree program in science communication with a capstone research project.
+The Master of Science Communication is a coursework program with a capstone research project.
 Taught by some of Australia's leading science communicators, the program combines theoretical and practical aspects of science communication.

 The standard Master of Science Communication is offered as a two year (four semester) degree if taken full time.
 Applicants with a prior qualification in a relevant area, including in the sciences, may be eligible for up to two semesters of credit, making it effectively a one year degree.
-Contact the Graduate Convenor for further information.
 Many courses in the program are available via online and intensive delivery, as well as standard in classroom options.